YEAR 5 REMOTE LEARNING

 Click the button below for an overview of the learning taking place this term in your child's class

-The spring term overview has been provided to show you what we are learning this term.
+The termly overview has been provided to show you what we are learning this term.
 This is a reminder and a good place to start when thinking about what to do at home.
 You could use these ideas, if you wish, to research specific topics and subjects in more detail.
 See information below for work that can be completed at home.

 The following plans can be used to provide a structure to your weekly work at home.
 There are online and offline activities that you can do with your child.
 The work can be recorded on paper or on Google Classroom or simply done verbally.
 They can be used as a guide, so please do not worry if you can't get through all of the work.
 They are designed to be used with children in two different year groups.